Top 5 Things to Do in Namche Bazaar

 There are general stores that sell the needed stuff like biscuits, toilet paper, chopsticks, superglue, etc, and pharmacies selling anti-diarrhea and cold tablets.

-Besides, there are art galleries, bakeries and coffee shops, massages, an Irish bar, and a couple of other nightclub/bars, museums, a monastery that makes your trip refreshing and entertaining.
+Besides, there are art galleries, bakeries and coffee shops, massages, an Irish bar, and a couple of other nightclubs/bars, museums, a monastery that makes your trip refreshing and entertaining.

 Therefore, shopping in Namche will give you an incredible experience to analyze the Nepalese landscapes as well as the cultural diversity of the Himalayan region.